How to Have a Frugal $42 Weekly Grocery Budget

 Now that we know what we’re going to need to buy for our frugal grocery budget, let’s put it into two different shopping lists.

 The first list is going to be your weekly shopping list.
-Pick one day of the week to do your shopping for your perishables and items that you’ll go through each week.
+Pick one day family of four during the week to do your grocery shopping except for your perishables and items that you’ll go through each week.

 For our scenario above, here are our lists: